Things To Say To People When Kindness Just Doesn’t Work: Practice Loving Kindness

 Learn to embrace assertiveness

 Although being stern, direct, or assertive may not be considered kind, it is generally not the same as being rude.
-In some cases, it can be the best way to do the right thing for yourself and others.
+In some situations, you may need to stop trying to act kindly and focus on being clear and assertive instead.

 The following situations may require you to be more direct than usual: